rfbaylon/Philosophy-Notes/Genres/Continental/Economics/Metaeconomics/Socialism/Resources, Commodities, Capital.md

 etc., etc.

 #### Form C
-20 yards of linen = X of any Y
+20 yards of linen = X amount of any Y
 (linen here becomes currency, it has obtained the universal equivalent form)

 #### Form D